-3Figure 4B-3: Tempering Roll
+Figure 4B-3.
+Tempering Roll

-Tempering Roll Positioner
+Positioning Cylinders

 Each tempering roll moves in and out activated by pneumatic cylinder.

 Tempering rolls are to be moved out when purge or drool is in process.
 Once clear plastic films are extruded from T-dies, tempering rolls shall move into the in position for production.